Enrique Lopez Rodriguez

 The magnetic field of the warped molecular disk of Centaurus A

-Centaurus A has a waped magnetic field tightly following the fast rotating and distorted molecular disk.
+Centaurus A has a warped magnetic field tightly following the fast rotating and distorted molecular disk.
 The magnetic field is amplified via small-scale turbulent fields due to the galaxy merger.

 Card image cap